 As mentioned, physical location can play a big role.
 If you live in an area with high humidity, this can cause your AC unit and evaporator coils to work harder to freeze that air and dehumidify and cool your home.

 If you live near the coast, the salt exposure in the air will affect your HVAC system and more than likely require them to be replaced early.
 Having all this information in mind can help you pinpoint which parts of your system may need possible air conditioning maintenance.

 Contact Us for Professional Maintenance

 If you suspect your AC unit or any other components are in need of a tune-up or replacement, it is best to contact a professional.
 With special equipment and knowledge, they will know the best course of action for your home HVAC system.
-For all air conditioning services, contact our team at Brown Heating & Cooling today!
+For all air conditioning services, contact our team at Brown Heating, Cooling & Plumbing today!